I feel space. Space between my hands, space beneath my chest, and space inside my head.

 “Do you want your orange juice?”

 This began the first of many conversations I would have with Mike.
 Left over pieces of shitty cafeteria food.
 The nurses seemed to decide for us when we were finished, and started taking our trays away, but I handed Mike some OJ.
 His eyes lit up like I had just given him a birthday present.
 His reaction reminded me of when I worked at one of the nursing homes as a teenager.
 We played banana bingo every Tuesday, and it is just as exciting as it sounds.
 You get a bingo, you get a banana.
 If we didn’t have bananas, the old folks would become furious with outrage and demand for their treat.
 It’s no joke there, you can never come underprepared or you will have people staring knives into the back of your neck.
-I wonder if Mike likes bingo as much as he likes his vitamin C.
+I wonder if Mike likes bingo.

 Pink Pam noticed I hadn’t touched my food, but she didn’t say anything.
 This phantom person never showed up for breakfast, but I overheard one of the nurses say “Jenny” was suffering withdrawals, and needed more medication.